 Raise Awareness: hang signs and information in places like your business, community center, or religious organization.

-Take Action: Join Westmoreland County's Task Force on Human Trafficking, consider becoming a more conscious consumer, hold legislators accountable for addressing human trafficking, and report suspected human trafficking to the National Hotline at 1-888-373-7888.
+Take Action: Join the Westmoreland Human Trafficking Task Force, consider becoming a more conscious consumer, hold legislators accountable for addressing human trafficking, and report suspected human trafficking to the National Hotline at 1-888-373-7888.